kayJaytwo/kayJaytwo/README.md

 - 👋 Hi, I’m @kayJaytwo
 - 👀 I’m interested in embedded applications related to real world problems and issues.
-Taking challanges using intelligent code blue sky thinking.
+Taking on challanges using intelligent code and blue sky thinking.